-Heart rate recovery, or HRR, measures how quickly your heart rate returns to a normal rate after a bout of peak effort exercise.
-It’s used as a measure of fitness, to track how athletes are improving, and is also associated with risks of serious disease and even mortality.
+Heart rate recovery, or HRR, measures how quickly your heart rate returns to a normal rate after a bout of peak-effort exercise.
+It’s used as a measure of cardiovascular fitness, to track how athletes are improving, and is an indicator of your overall heart health.

 Your HRR gives you valuable information about the function of your autonomic nervous system, which controls vital functions like breathing, says Mike Nelson, Ph.D., C.S.C.S., an associate professor at the Carrick Institute.
 To understand why HRR is important for this, he says, think of your autonomic nervous system like a race car.